 Pastor Donnie R. Garris

-Pastor Garris accepted the call to Antioch Missionary Baptist Church on January 26, 1997.
+Pastor Garris accepted the call to Antioch Missionary Baptist Church on January 26, 1997, and began his service as Pastor on the first Sunday in March 1997.
 During his years as pastor, there has been a great increase in the spiritual life and membership of the church.
 He is dedicated to the spiritual growth and development of his congregation as he expands knowledge of God’s Word through regular midweek Bible Study and his inspired Sunday teaching/preaching sermons and prayers.

 Pastor Garris is active in community organizations to help make life better for the saved and the unsaved.
 He serves as a volunteer and faith partner in the Charlotte-Mecklenburg Schools and on the Interfaith Advisory Council of Charlotte-Mecklenburg Schools.
 He is active in R.A.I.N.
 (Regional AIDS Interfaith Network), the Grier Heights Community Organization, and Crossroads Corporation for Affordable Housing and Community Development, Inc., where he has been elected to serve a second term as vice president.
 He works closely with the Charlotte Police Department (Providence Division) and